kairos0ne/tripstore-api/README.md

 run `rails server`to run the server

-# Available routes - full API docs can be found here: https://documenter.getpostman.com/view/1180213/RWToQHut
+full API docs can be found at this location when running the app. http://localhost:3000/api